Agricultural and Food Science Technicians: Career, Job Description, Skills Education, Courses

 Some of the specific tasks that agricultural and food science technicians may be responsible for include:

-• Conducting experiments and collecting data: Agricultural and food science technicians may be responsible for conducting experiments and collecting data using a variety of methods, such as field observations, laboratory analyses, and computer simulations.
+• Conducting and collecting data: Agricultural and food science technicians may be responsible for conducting experiments and collecting data using various methods, such as field observations, laboratory analyses, and computer simulations.

-• Maintaining equipment and facilities: They may be responsible for maintaining and repairing equipment and facilities, such as greenhouses, research plots, and laboratories.
+• Maintaining equipment and facilities: They may be responsible for maintaining and repairing them, such as greenhouses, research plots, and laboratories.

 • Analyzing data: Agricultural and food science technicians may be responsible for analyzing data using statistical software and other tools to help interpret results and draw conclusions.